MathieuGood/animal_breeding_management/README.md

 ### Set up the database

-Run the SQL script `createDB_breedingManagement.sql` through your PHPMyAdmin interface or with other means.
+Run the SQL script `createDB_breedingManager.sql` through your PHPMyAdmin interface or with other means.

 ### Enter your credentials